some-natalie/some-natalie/_posts/2023-05-31-automagic-profile-updates.md

 ### Now run the thing when needed

-The GitHub Actions workflow in `~/.github/workflows/update-readme.yml` ([link](https://github.com/some-natalie/some-natalie/blob/main/.github/workflows/update-readme.yml)) runs whenever a push to `main` changes any of the posts to commit and push back into the repository, making the new posts visible on my profile readme. :tada:
+The GitHub Actions workflow in `~/.github/workflows/update-readme.yml` ([link](https://github.com/some-natalie/some-natalie/blob/main/.github/workflows/update-readme.yml)) runs whenever a push to `main` changes any of the posts to commit and push back into the repository, making the new posts visible on my profile readme. 🎉

 Since the script is only looking at filenames, this step will fail with no changes to commit/push if a file is edited but not created.
 A small Bash `if` condition helps out here, exiting with a status code of `0` if there’s only edits to existing files.
 This tells Actions that it succeeded with no changes when that happens.